-Standards (regulations) describe what employers must do to protect workers from various workplace hazards.
-Some standards are general and apply to nearly all workplaces, such as the Injury and Illness Prevention Program standard or the Hazard Communication standard.
+Standards (technically called "regulations") describe what employers must do to protect workers from various workplace hazards.
+Some standards are general and apply to nearly all workplaces, such as the Hazard Communication standard.
 Other standards are about specific hazards found only in some workplaces, such as the Lead, Asbestos, and Fall Protection standards.
 Specific standards set out detailed rules that must be followed or minimum levels of protection that must be achieved for a particular hazard.